-But above all, sometimes it takes a while to wrap your mind around the fact that snow avalanches are predicable in a number of ways.
+But above all, sometimes it takes a while to wrap your mind around the fact that snow avalanches are predictable in a number of ways.
 Thus, while luck and chance play a part in any aspect of life, it is not just chance or luck of the draw that keeps you alive in avalanche country.

 I’m making no claim here to any sort of engineering or geology expertise.
-This is written from one backcountry skiing layman to another, with the simple purpose of conveying what I’ve found useful and practical over the years for increasing avalanche safety.
+This is written from one backcountry skiing layman to another, with the simple purpose of conveying a concept I’ve found useful and practical over the years for increasing avalanche safety.
 Any mistakes in terminology or facts are mine and mine alone and I’ll correct upon notification.

 Avalanches behave according to natural physical laws involving mass under the influence of gravity and such.
 While it’s impossible down to inches to predict where an avalanche will stop moving (unless it goes up against a terrain feature), it is possible and quite easy to predict the maximum extent within a few hundred feet or less, depending on topography and some basic engineering concepts.
-Yep, we’re talking about the bugaboo known as alpha angle (also known by terms such as angle of reach).
+Yep, we’re talking about alpha angle (also known by terms such as angle of reach).
 We’re talking about the learned skill of being able to recognize an avalanche slope and perhaps avoid the runout, even in situations such as a high altitude glacier with no vegetation clues.

 Before we start with the details, if you don’t get this, here is the proof.
-All over the world, municipalities and land use planners zone or otherwise designate avalanche safe areas in alpine topgraphy.
+All over the world, municipalities and land use planners in alpine regions zone or otherwise designate avalanche safe areas in alpine topgraphy.
 They don’t use voodoo to do this.
 They don’t use divining rods.
 They don’t just sit around and go “blah blah blah.”
 Instead, they have someone use a few simple techniques that give a very good idea of safe and unsafe areas.
 If necessary they refine this with engineering math, but anyone can do the basics.

 Below depicts a huge avalanche path near McClure Pass, Colorado known as the Cleaver.
 (A good spring corn snow skiing destination, by the way.)
 The lower trim line is easily spotted, and is the result of a 100 year type of avalanche that occurred on January 12, 2005.
 How do we know it was a 100 year variety?
 It is because of the 100-year-old trees that were taken out.